What are Fringe Benefits?

 The following are some of the reasons why employers invest in fringe benefit programs:

-Companies that offer additional benefits above the salary often stand out from its competitors, and it makes the company attractive to different stakeholders.
+Companies that offer additional benefits above the salary often stand out from their competitors, and it makes the company attractive to different stakeholders.
 For example, customers are likely to buy from companies that are recognized in the public arena for treating their employees right and creating a safe place to work.
 The company will also attract talented workers who are looking to join organizations that value their employees.

 Employees often work harder when they feel that the employer appreciates their contribution to the company.
-One way to increase employee satisfaction is by providing additional benefits like a gym membership, paid holidays, health care insurance, employer-provided car, stock options, etc. It will help reduce incidences of a disgruntled workforce and keep the employees engaged.
+One way to increase employee satisfaction is by providing additional benefits like paid holidays, health care insurance, employer-provided car, stock options, etc. It will help reduce incidences of a disgruntled workforce and keep the employees engaged.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: